 Asphalt Parking Lot Paving

 Commercial properties, whether they be corporate office buildings or shopping areas, typically accommodate large numbers of visitors and frequent guests.
 With those guests come their vehicles that need a place to park and navigate for easier access to the property grounds.
-Asphalt has continually proven to be a durable paving material for parking lots that are exposed to direct sunlight and other weathering elements.
+Asphalt has continually proven to be a durable paving material for parking lots that are exposed to direct sunlight, (especially like it is in San Antonio) and other weathering elements.
 Asphalt can easily withstand frequent and heavy traffic, is also simple to repair, and can be installed en masse for large spaces.